Orientation & Student Leadership Programs

 Applicants are encouraged to check each of the roles they are interested in on the PROS application form, but please know that if you check parent orientation leader you are expected to work in this capacity if that is the position you are offered.
 Parent orientation leaders often have a great experience working with parents & family members at orientation.
 Parents are often much more appreciative of PROS efforts than students and are eager to hear your answers to various questions about Rowan.
 Parent orientation leaders also have opportunities to work with students in the evening of freshman orientation and during Welcome Weekend/Start Up Smart.

-Attend an Information Session to learn more about the positions and to receive an application:
+Download position infomration and attend an Information Session to learn more about the positions: